TESSMY/vebase/IMPROVEMENTS.md

 4. size by default also col-md-6
 5. simplify relation name to olumnName => 'company.name' and check if there is '.'
 6. remove strict array type for fields, files and etc
+7. add support to route resource for only and except
+8. enable none or all policy for model